Cyclotronic/pos/README.md

 There is also some TestController functions that allow me to see if there's a device configuration for the devices I have on my GPIBes.

 It's simple, uses Tkinter GUI, serial ports, network requests, SQLite storage, and CSV/JSON exports.
+All files are stored in same directory and you can run it as a python script or I've compiled it into a single file binary for Windows.

 ## Features